MaxWaterhout/TCN_self_supervised_learning/README.md

 <img src="./images/accuracy.png" width="360" height="261" alt="Figure 1 paper"> </br>
 <em>Fig. 4: The testing accuracy</em>
 </p>
-Tthe alignment accuracy from each saved network model for the testing set is ploted in figure 2.
+The alignment accuracy from each saved network model for the testing set is ploted in figure 2.
 Various criterion were used to measure the similarity between two embedded frames, such as consine similarity and euclidean distance (l2).
 We paid more focus on the l2 distance with one frame tolerence because this setup is closely related to the training procedure.
 The best accuracy measured by that criteria is from the model at the 7200th iteration.
 The average alignment accuracy is 80.11 percent whereas the Baseline method has an average accuracy of 71.04 percent.

 <p align="center">